 Bob specialises in research on hybrid organisations namely the marketing and management aspects of fair trade organisations and social enterprises.
-Recently his research interests have developed to look at resilience in food systems, such as in the Greater Mekong Subregion.
-Bob is a member of the organising committees for both the International Social Innovation Research Conference (ISIRC) and the International Fair trade Symposium (FTIS) and has chaired and hosted both these conferences in recent times.
-Bob has recently been successful in becoming the Founder members Trustee nomination on the Fairtrade Foundation board, this is a huge honour for Bob who has been a practitioner, activist and researcher of Fair Trade for 20 years now.
-For the past 8- years he has been editor of the Emerald publishers Social Enterprise Journal and is also editorial board member of the Corporate Responsibility and Environmental management Journal (Wiley Publishers).
-Bob is also a regular reviewer for the Journal of Business Ethics, International Journal of Management Reviews and Organization Studies.
+Recently his research interests have developed to look at the role these hybrid organizations play in food systems resilience.
+Bob is a member of the organising committees for both the International Social Innovation Research Conference (ISIRC) and the International Fair trade Symposium (FTIS) and has chaired and hosted both these conferences.
+Bob is also Founding Editor Emeritus of the Social Enterprise Journal - after 10-years as Editor in Chief.
+He is also a regular reviewer for the Journal of Business Ethics, International Journal of Management Reviews and Organization Studies.
 Prior to moving into academia Bob spent nearly five years as Head of Sales and Marketing at the Fairtrade social enterprise, Divine Chocolate Ltd.

 Bob has also provided evidence for a House of Commons International Development Select Committee for Fairtrade and Development and been involved with the development of the EU Commission's EU Cities for Fair and Ethical Trade Award.
 In recent years Bob has been able to secure research grant income from an exciting range of stakeholders including; government departments such as Department for International Development, British Academy, the European Social Fund, third sector sources such as Comic Relief African Grants Committee, the Fairtrade Foundation and Royal Society of Arts and a number of private sector sources such as RBS/NatWest.